ULHPC/ulhpc-docs/docs/systems/iris/compute.md

         * `iris-[191-196]` feature 32G GPU memory - use `-C volta32` as slurm feature
     - Theoretical Peak Performance per Node: $R_\text{peak}$ 33.26 TF (see [processor performance](#processors-performance) and [accelerators performance](#accelerators-performance))

+!!! info "Reserving a GPU node"
+    Multi-GPU Compute Nodes can be reserved using the `gpu` partition.
+Use the `-G [<type>:]<number>` to specify  the  total number of GPUs required for the job

+    ```bash
+    # Interactive job on 1 GPU nodes with 1 GPU
+    srun -G 1 -p gpu --pty bash -i
+    nvidia-smi      # Check allocated GPU

+    # Interactive job with 4 GPUs on the same node, one task per gpu, 7 cores per task
+    srun -p gpu -N 1 -G 4 --ntasks-per-node 4 --ntasks-per-socket 2 -c 7 --pty bash

+    # Job submission on 2 nodes, 4 GPUs/node and 4 tasks/node:
+    sbatch -p gpu -N 2 -G 4 --ntasks-per-node 4 --ntasks-per-socket 2 -c 7 launcher.sh
+    ```

+!!! warning "Do NOT reserve a GPU node if you don't need a GPU!"
+    Multi-GPU nodes are scarce resources and should be dedicated to GPU-enabled workflows.

+??? tips "16 GB vs. 32 GB Onboard GPU Memory"
+    - Compute nodes with Nvidia V100-SMX2 **16GB** accelerators are registrered with the `-C volta` feature.
+        * it corresponds to the 18 Multi-GPU compute nodes `iris-[169-186]`

+    - If you want to reserve GPUs with more memory (_i.e._ **32GB** on-board HBM2), you should use `-C volta32`
+        * you would then end on one of the 6 Multi-GPU compute nodes `iris-[191-196]`

 ## Large-Memory Compute Nodes